20 Oct Tax Accountants on Tax Rate of Bonuses

-In the lead up to Christmas and the end of the financial year for many businesses, some directors and employees may be fortunate enough to be thinking of a bonus.
-If this is the case, it might be worth reviewing things beforehand to see if there is a risk of suffering effective tax rates of up to 60%, and if so, whether this can be avoided.
+At the end of the financial year for many businesses, employees may be fortunate enough to think of a bonus.
+If this is the case, then the tax accountants will review things beforehand to see if there is a risk of suffering effective tax rates of up to 60%, and if so, whether one can avoid it.

-The risk of paying a high effective tax rate on a bonus stems from the abatement of the personal tax allowance where the individual’s ‘adjusted net income’ is equal to, or above, £100,000 for a particular tax year.
-The personal tax allowance for 2019/20 is £12,500, but this will be reduced by £1 for every £2 the taxpayer’s income is over that limit.
-The personal allowance may be reduced to nil from this income limit.
+The risk of paying a high effective tax rate on a bonus stems from the abatement of the personal tax allowance.
+When the individual’s ‘adjusted net income’ is equal to, or above, £100,000 for a particular tax year.
+Personal tax allowance for 2019/20 is £12,500, reduce by £1 for every £2 the taxpayer’s income is over that limit.
+The personal allowance maybe reduces to nil from this income limit.
 Broadly, ‘adjusted net income’ is total taxable income before any personal allowances, less certain tax reliefs (including trading losses, Gift Aid donations, and pension contributions).

 - Consider transferring income-producing assets to a lower-earning spouse or partner.

-As with all tax planning opportunities, the wider picture should be considered before taking any action.
+As with all tax planning opportunities, the wider picture is to figure out before taking any action.
 In particular, the benefits of any tax saving need to outweigh the cost and administrative inconvenience of the transaction.

 Additional note: ITEPA 2003, s 6, ITA 2007, s 35 & s58